Jim-Clack/Able/AbleStrategiesStuff/Readme.txt

  live data records in memory.
 But put a neutral DB interface on it so it could be changed later.
 Do I regret it?
 Yes.
 And no. It's fast and achieves its objectives.
 But it's error-prone and non-standard.
 Yet for now, don't fix it if it ain't broke.
+(I learned from this exercise and the server-side JSON DB is much cleaner.)

-Notes to developers who are MS/VS virgins:
+Notes to developers who are MS/VS virgins...

  For some items in Solution Explorer (and in other views as well) there are two completely separate and distinct collections of settings, one called "Properties" and the other, very interestingly, called "Properties".
 Yes